Buenos Aires, Argentina — City Guide 2026

 - Cadore (Corrientes 1695) — The connoisseur’s choice since 1957.
 Dulce de leche granizado (with chocolate chips) is the signature.
 Long queues on summer evenings.

 - Lucciano’s (multiple locations) — Modern, Instagram-friendly, individual flower-shaped scoops on sticks.
-Higher price, stunning presentation.
+Higher price, theatrical plating.

 - Rapanui (originally from Bariloche) — Patagonian chocolate tradition.
 The chocolate amargo con almendras (dark chocolate with almonds) is exceptional.